cseanburns/systems-librarianship/src/18-install-omeka.md

 you of the specific commands.
 In short, you are going to complete the following steps:

-- Create a new user and a new database for Omeka (do not re-use the WordPress database, user, or credentials).
+- Create a new user and a new database in MySQL for the Omeka installation (do not re-use the WordPress database, user, or credentials).
 - Use `wget` from your server to download Omeka Classic as a Zip file and extract it in `/var/www/html`:
     - https://github.com/omeka/Omeka/releases/download/v3.1/omeka-3.1.zip
     - unzip it with the `unzip` command, which you will have to install with the `apt` command.
     - the extracted directory will be named **omeka-3.1**.
       You might want to **rename** it simply **omeka**.
 - In the extracted directory, find the **db.ini** file and add your database credentials, and replace all values containing **XXXXXX**, with the appropriate information.
-This is the same thing we did with the **login.php** file for our bare bones OPAC/ILS and the **wp-config.php** file for WordPress.
+  This is the same thing we did with the **login.php** file for our bare bones OPAC/ILS and the **wp-config.php** file
+    for WordPress.
 - Use the `chown` command like we did with WordPress on the `files` directory in the `omeka` directory.
 The user and owner should again be **www-data**.
 - Restart Apache2 and MySQL
 - In your web browser, go to **http://your-ip-address/omeka/** and complete the setup via the web form, just like you did with WordPress.

 ## Helpful Links